someparty/someparty/source/articles/2019-07-28-cut-and-dry.html.markdown

 [Watch: Pacer - "Rapture" @ YouTube](https://youtu.be/nEz-O5s-Z3o "#")

 The [Polaris Music Prize](https://polarismusicprize.ca/) has assembled the fifth iteration in its *Cover Sessions* series, with a three-song 12-inch record to be available for free at select record stores this summer and fall (with the purchase of a Polaris-nominated record).
-The album features the Afro-Canadian singer/songwriter [Pierre Kwenders](http://pierrekwenders.com/) taking on Jean-Pierre Ferland's "It Ain't Fair," Edmonton indie-rock group [Faith Healer](https://faithhealer.bandcamp.com/) updating The Band's "When You Awake," and slacker-rock heroes [Partner](https://www.partnerband.com) taking on the *Moving Pictures* single "Limelight" Honestly it's a marvel it's taken this long for a Partner/Rush intersection to manifest.
+The album features the Afro-Canadian singer-songwriter [Pierre Kwenders](http://pierrekwenders.com/) taking on Jean-Pierre Ferland's "It Ain't Fair," Edmonton indie-rock group [Faith Healer](https://faithhealer.bandcamp.com/) updating The Band's "When You Awake," and slacker-rock heroes [Partner](https://www.partnerband.com) taking on the *Moving Pictures* single "Limelight" Honestly it's a marvel it's taken this long for a Partner/Rush intersection to manifest.

 The *Cover Sessions* series pairs contemporary Polaris nominees with material from classic albums that were recognized as part of the [Slaight Family Polaris Heritage Prize](https://polarismusicprize.ca/heritage-prize/), which serves as something of a Cancon hall of fame for the decades before Polaris was a going concern.
 You can find the list of participating stores charged with distributing the record at the [Polaris blog](https://polarismusicprize.ca/blog/free-polaris-cover-sessions-12-inch-record-features-pierre-kwenders-faith-healer-partner/
 ).